Marina Tsvetaeva: Last years: Return to the Soviet Union

 In 1939, she and her son returned to Moscow, unaware of the reception she would receive.
 In Stalin's USSR, anyone who had lived abroad was suspect, as was anyone who had been among the intelligentsia before the Revolution.
 Tsvetaeva's sister had been arrested before Tsvetaeva's return; although Anastasia survived the Stalin years, the sisters never saw each other again.
 Tsvetaeva found that all doors had closed to her.
-She got bits of work translating poetry, but otherwise the established Soviet writers refused to help her, and chose to ignore her plight; Nikolai Aseev, whom she had hoped would assist, shied away, fearful for his life and position.
+She got bits of work translating poetry, but otherwise the established Soviet writers refused to help her, and chose to ignore her plight; Nikolai Aseev, who she had hoped would assist, shied away, fearful for his life and position.

 Efron and Alya were arrested on espionage charges in 1941; Efron was sentenced to death.
 Alya's fiancé was actually an NKVD agent who had been assigned to spy on the family.
 Efron was shot in September 1941; Alya served over eight years in prison.
 Both were exonerated after Stalin's death.
 In 1941, Tsvetaeva and her son were evacuated to Yelabuga (Elabuga), while most families of the Union of Soviet Writers were evacuated to Chistopol.
 Tsvetaeva had no means of support in Yelabuga, and on 24 August 1941 she left for Chistopol desperately seeking a job.
 On 26 August, Marina Tsvetaeva and poet Valentin Parnakh applied to the Soviet of Literature Fund asking for a job at the LitFund's canteen.
 Parnakh was accepted as a doorman, while Tsvetaeva's application for a permission to live in Chistopol was turned down and she had to return to Yelabuga on 28 August.